The format()

 as | string | optional[a] | _format | The output name of the formatted field. |

-field | Array of strings | required | The fields to format.
+field | array of strings | required | The fields to format.
 For multiple fields, enter within square brackets, separated by commas. | |

 format [b] | string | required | The formatting codes for formatting the given string or strings. | |

 timezone | string | optional[a] | The timezone when formatting dates and times.
-See Supported Timezones for a list of supported timezones. | |
+See Supported Time Zones for a list of supported timezones. | |

 [a] Optional parameters use their default value unless explicitly set. |